Abdullah-Saeed-BB/job-research-backend/README.md

 			<td>/api/user/jobSeeker/application</td>
 			<td>GET</td>
 			<td>✔️</td>
-			<td>As job seeker, this for get all applications that you submited</td>
+			<td>As job seeker, this is to get all applications that you submitted </td>
 		</tr>
 		<tr>
 			<td>/api/user/hirer</td>